Daniel Suárez: Early career

-2015
+2015: Joe Gibbs Racing

 In August 2014, it was announced that Suárez would compete full-time in the 2015 NASCAR Xfinity Series in the No. 18 Toyota for Joe Gibbs Racing and that he would also run a partial schedule in the 2015 NASCAR Camping World Truck Series in the No. 51 Toyota for Kyle Busch Motorsports.

 On July 4, 2015, Suárez won the pole for the Xfinity Series Subway Firecracker 250 at Daytona, his first career pole in the series.
-Suárez would go on to win 2 more poles at Iowa and Kentucky and won his first ARCA pole at Kansas.
-Suárez went on to win the 2015 NASCAR Xfinity Series rookie of the year title edging Darrell Wallace Jr. for the award by one single top ten finish in statistics.
-Suárez finished the season 5th in points.
+Suárez would go on to win two more poles at Iowa and Kentucky and won his first ARCA pole at Kansas.
+Suárez went on to win the 2015 NASCAR Xfinity Series rookie of the year title, edging Darrell Wallace Jr. for the award by one single top-ten finish in statistics.
+Suárez finished the season fifth in points.

-2016
+2016: Xfinity Series champion

 In 2016, Suárez's car number in the Xfinity Series was switched to No. 19.
 He won his first Xfinity Series race at Michigan, by passing Kyle Busch on the last lap, becoming the first Mexican-born driver to win in a NASCAR national touring series.
 Suárez won his second Xfinity Series race during the Round of 12 in the Chase at Dover in October.
 With this win, he would advance to the Round of 8.
 In November, Suárez won his first Camping World Truck Series race at Phoenix, taking the lead late in the race after William Byron lost an engine.
-In the season-ending Xfinity Series race at Homestead, Suárez dominated the race and took the lead on the final restart with 2 laps to go to score his first Xfinity Series championship.
+In the season-ending Xfinity Series race at Homestead, Suárez dominated the race and took the lead on the final restart with two laps to go to score his first Xfinity Series championship.
 Suárez became the first foreign-born driver to win a NASCAR national series championship.